Graco Inc. (GGG) to Issue Quarterly Dividend of $0.21 on August 3rd

-Graco Inc. (NYSE:GGG – Get Rating) declared a quarterly dividend on Friday, June 17th, Zacks reports.
+Graco Inc. (NYSE:GGG – Get Rating) announced a quarterly dividend on Friday, June 17th, Zacks reports.
 Investors of record on Monday, July 18th will be paid a dividend of 0.21 per share by the industrial products company on Wednesday, August 3rd.
-This represents a $0.84 dividend on an annualized basis and a yield of 1.43%.
+This represents a $0.84 dividend on an annualized basis and a yield of 1.44%.
 The ex-dividend date is Friday, July 15th.

-Graco has raised its dividend by an average of 11.5% per year over the last three years and has raised its dividend annually for the last 25 consecutive years.
+Graco has raised its dividend by an average of 11.5% per year over the last three years and has raised its dividend every year for the last 25 years.
 Graco has a dividend payout ratio of 29.0% meaning its dividend is sufficiently covered by earnings.
-Equities analysts expect Graco to earn $2.91 per share next year, which means the company should continue to be able to cover its $0.84 annual dividend with an expected future payout ratio of 28.9%.
+Analysts expect Graco to earn $2.91 per share next year, which means the company should continue to be able to cover its $0.84 annual dividend with an expected future payout ratio of 28.9%.

 Graco Company Profile (Get Rating)